chuckstack/chuckstack.github.io/src-ls/stack-application.md

 # chuck-stack Application Framework

-chuck-stack uses the previously discussed [tools](./stack-tools.md) and [best practices](./best-practices.md) to create an application framework for data and process management.
+chuck-stack uses [tools](./stack-tools.md) and [best practices](./best-practices.md) to create an application framework for data and process management.
 The purpose of this page is to describe the chuck-stack application components.

 ## Framework Goals